 When designing DANCE ON, Diehl+Ritter were able to draw on their many years of experience with artistic and funding projects such as Tanzplan Deutschland and Tanzfonds, both initiatives of the Kulturstiftung des Bundes.
 Christopher Roman, the former Associate Artistic Director of The Forsythe Company, responded enthusiastically to the idea and joined the team in the spring of 2014.
 Six dancers will be starting rehearsals in Berlin in November 2015 and thereby giving concrete form to the initial idea.

-Artistic and Executive Director DANCE ON and Managing Director DIEHL+RITTER gUG
+General Director DANCE ON and Managing Director DIEHL+RITTER gUG

 Madeline Ritter is a fully qualified lawyer with a professional focus on copyright law.
 She founded tanz performance köln, an international production and performance platform for contemporary dance in 1989 and was its artistic director and managing director until 2004.